 Distortion and occlusion of the follicular lumen by the fibrosis results in retention of the hair shaft in the inferior aspect of the follicle, thereby perpetuating the granulomatous inflammation and scarring.
 This stage is marked by plaques of hypertrophic scar and irreversible alopecia.

-Acne keloidalis nuchae is said to represent 0.45% of all dermatoses affecting black persons.
+Acne keloidalis nuchae (AKN) is said to represent 0.45% of all dermatoses affecting black persons.

 Acne keloidalis nuchae is most prevalent in African Americans; however, it has occasionally been reported in Hispanics and Asians, and, rarely, in whites.